Implementing Change in Your Call Center

 Communication must also be ongoing; not to key staff, but to all staff; not by one method, but many: group meetings, internal blogs, memos, and one-on-one discussions.
 An open door policy helps, too.
 Also critical is a positive, unwavering attitude from leadership.
 Celebrate milestones, thank staff at each step, and provide rewards at the end.

-Taking these steps sends a strong signal to staff.
+Taking these steps sends a strong signal to the staff.
 Even though the change may still concern them, they’ll take comfort knowing they have accurate information about what will likely happen.
 And for each successful change, the next one becomes easier to bring about.

 You’ll know you’ve created a change-friendly organization when your employees grow bored with the status quo and anticipate the next change.
 At this point, the potential of your call center balloons, your staff grows as individuals, and the future beckons.
 No one knows what that future will entail, only that things will change for the better.
 So, sit back, and enjoy the ride as an agent of change.